nodejs/node-eps/xxx-uv_link_t.md

-    `uv_link_t` aims to solve complexity problem that quickly escalates once using multiple layers of protocols in [libuv][1] by providing a way to implement protocols separately and chain them together in easy and high-performant way using very narrow interfaces.
+    `uv_link_t` aims to solve complexity problem that quickly escalates once using multiple layers of protocols in [libuv][1] by providing a way to implement protocols separately and chain them together in an easy and high-performant way using very narrow interfaces.

 Given that [`uv_link_t`][0] depends only on [libuv][1], it is very easy to